Nice to meet you!

 NEW BEGINNINGS

 The stories we tell are powerful -- powerful personally in terms of how we feel about ourselves, and socially by how they define how others see us.
-The ultimate goal of this platform is to help creators, innovators, and status quo breakers see the power and beauty of their personal experiences and the stories they tell about them to move their people with purpose.
+The ultimate goal of this platform is to help people seeking liberation to see the power and beauty of their personal experiences and the stories they tell about them to move their people with purpose.

 I am a storyteller and always have been - as a singer, writer, and content creator.
 I’ve seen the power new media typically gives muted voices in defining their own stories and seeking affirmation of their worth.
 I have experienced many adversities as so many of us do, yet I know they do not define who I am or my story, they simply shape the larger narrative.
 And they can for you too.